red-hat-storage/ocs-ci/docs/getting_started.md

 you will need to download the pull secret for your account.
-Download this file from [openshift.com](https://cloud.openshift.com/clusters/install) and place in the `data` directory at the root level of the project If there is no `data` directory, create one or you can place the file in `$HOME/ocsci-data/`.
+Download this file from [openshift.com](https://cloud.openshift.com/clusters/install) and place in the `data` directory at the root level of the project (If there is no `data` directory, create one) or you can place the file in `$HOME/ocsci-data/`.
+Placing the data in `$HOME/ocsci-data/` is safer and you dont have to download the pull secret file agin in case the repo directory is deleted.
 The name of the file should be `pull-secret`.

 ## Tests